Here’s Where Inflation is Raising Your Living Costs the Most

 Icon Time To Read4 min read

-To find out where inflation is affecting consumers the most, we compared the prices for typical goods and services in 2022 to those in 2021.
-Keep reading to learn where inflation is costing you the most, and we’ll even throw in some tips for saving money while we all wait for prices to return to normal.
+To see which Cost of Living categories increased (and decreased) the most, we analyzed data from the U.S. Bureau of Labor Statistics.1 Keep reading to learn where inflation is costing you the most and some tips for saving money while we all wait for prices to even out.

 Key findings